Skip Connections Eliminate Singularities: Results

 To investigate if the benefits of skip connections can be explained in terms of favorable initialization of the parameters, we introduced a malicious initialization scheme for the residual network by subtracting the identity matrix from the initial weight matrices, $\mathbf{W}_l$.
 If the benefits of skip connections can be explained primarily by favorable initialization, this malicious initialization would be expected to cancel the effects of skip connections at initialization and hence significantly deteriorate the performance.
 However, the malicious initialization only had a small adverse effect on the performance of the residual network (Figure~\ref{bias_symm_break_acc_fig}; ResMalInit), suggesting that the benefits of skip connections cannot be explained by favorable initialization alone.
-This result reveals a fundamental weakness in previous explanations of the benefits of skip connections based purely on linear models \cite{hardt2016,li2016}.
-In Supplementary Note 4 we show that skip connections do not eliminate the singularities in deep linear networks, but only shift the landscape so that typical initializations are farther from the singularities.
-Thus, in linear networks, any benefits of skip connections are due entirely to better initialization.
-In contrast, skip connections genuinely eliminate the singularities in nonlinear networks (Supplementary Note 1).
-The malicious initialization of the residual network does reduce its performance, suggesting that ``ghosts'' of these singularities still exist in the loss landscape, but the fact that the performance reduction is only slight suggests that the skip connections indeed alter the landscape around these ghosts to alleviate the learning slow-down that would otherwise take place near them.
+This result reveals a fundamental weakness in previous explanations of the benefits of skip connections based purely on linear models \citep{hardt2016,li2016}.
+In \hyperref[linear_dynamics_sec]{Supplementary Note 5} we show that skip connections do not eliminate the singularities in deep linear networks, but only shift the landscape so that typical initializations are farther from the singularities.~Thus, in linear networks, any benefits of skip connections are due entirely to better initialization.
+In contrast, skip connections genuinely eliminate the singularities in nonlinear networks (\hyperref[hessian_singularity_nonlinear_sec]{Supplementary Note 1}).
+The fact that malicious initialization of the residual network does reduce its performance suggests that ``ghosts'' of these singularities still exist in the loss landscape of nonlinear networks, but the performance reduction is only slight, suggesting that skip connections alter the landscape around these ghosts to alleviate the learning slow-down that would otherwise take place near them.